-We estimate that we will receive net proceeds from the minimum offering amount of approximately US\$20.6 million after deducting underwriting discounts and commissions and the estimated offering expenses payable by us, and net proceeds from the maximum offering amount of approximately US\$35.5 million after deducting underwriting discounts and commissions and the estimated expenses payable by us.
-These estimates are based upon an assumed initial public offering price of US\$6.0 per ADS, the initial public offering price shown on the front cover of this prospectus.
-A US\$1.00 increase (decrease) in the assumed initial public offering price of US\$6.0 per ADS, would increase (decrease) the net proceeds to us from this offering by US\$3.7 million if the minimum offering amount is sold, or approximately US\$6.2 million if the maximum offering amount is sold, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds from the minimum offering amount of approximately US\$26.2 million after deducting underwriting discounts and commissions and the estimated offering expenses payable by us, and net proceeds from the maximum offering amount of approximately US\$35.5 million after deducting underwriting discounts and commissions and the estimated expenses payable by us.
+These estimates are based upon an assumed initial public offering price of US\$6.75 per ADS, the mid-point of the estimated range of the initial public offering price shown on the front cover of this prospectus.
+A US\$1.00 increase (decrease) in the assumed initial public offering price of US\$6.75 per ADS, the mid-point of the estimated range of the initial public offering by US\$4.1 million if the minimum offering amount is sold, or approximately US\$5.5 million if the maximum offering amount is sold, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.